 How To Use: Walnuts are best stored in the fridge to preserve the beneficial oils.
 They are delicious on their own as a snack or sprinkled over a salad to add some crunch.
 You can also blend them into nut butter.

 Your grandmother was wise to push you to eat your liver!
 Liver contains Vitamin A, Vitamin D, and Vitamin B6, which may help stabilize moods and prevent cravings.
 B6 also aids in reducing water retention and can increase oxygen flow to the brain and other organs, including female reproductive organs.
 Plus, liver contains some of the most bioavailable iron we can find in food sources!
-Women’s stores of iron naturally drop as they menstruate each month, so liver is an inexpensive option to ensure an adequate iron intake.
+Stores of iron naturally drop as you menstruate each month, so liver is an inexpensive option to ensure an adequate iron intake.

 How To Use: Beef liver can be sliced and sautéed in a stir-fry with onions, garlic, and other aromatic vegetables of your choice.
 Sage and thyme pair wonderfully with liver as well, especially in a pâté.
 Tip: If your palate hasn’t learned to love liver yet, this powerhouse food can also be purchased powdered in a capsule form!

 Dark chocolate has long been known for its significant magnesium content.
 Magnesium is a mineral that is a cofactor in over 300 different enzymatic reactions within the body that help to regulate everything from digestion to sleep, and energy production to muscle relaxation – all helpful during the premenstrual phase.
 Additionally, cacao contains a chemical called PEA, or phenethylamine, which creates a feeling of bliss.
 Couldn’t we all use a moment of bliss?